Table of Contents

 Who Is Eligible for a Long-Term Business Loan?

-While eligibility requirements for long-term loans vary based on the financial institution, businesses that meet the following criteria have the best shot at long-term business loans:
+While eligibility requirements for long-term loans vary based on the financial institution, businesses that meet the following criteria have the best shot at securing a long-term business loan:

 • Established for more than two years